phisyche/Fortune_networks/readme.md

 # Node.js Eshop

-Please do not change the code, just create a new issues.
+Please do not change the code, just create new issues.
 I solve all problems as soon as possible.
 Do you want special upgrades?
 Contact us [www.totaljs.com/support](https://www.totaljs.com/support/).

 - New version: `v8.0.0` (works only with __Total.js +v2.5.0__)
 - [__Live chat with professional support__](https://messenger.totaljs.com)